francisco-leal/build/src/db/README.md

     -- Update nomination_streak for users who didn't make a nomination yesterday UPDATE users
     SET boss_nomination_streak = 0
-    WHERE wallet NOT IN (
+    WHERE id NOT IN (
-        SELECT DISTINCT wallet_origin
+        SELECT DISTINCT user_id
         FROM boss_nominations
         WHERE DATE(created_at) >= last_nomination_date
     );